-The 2017 Best Colleges for Chemistry ranking is based on rigorous analysis of academic, admissions, financial, and student life data from the U.S. Department of Education along with millions of reviews from students and alumni.
+The 2019 Best Colleges for Chemistry ranking is based on rigorous analysis of academic, admissions, financial, and student life data from the U.S. Department of Education along with millions of reviews from students and alumni.
 Learn where our data comes from.

-|Overall Niche Grade||Overall Niche Grade, which incorporates statistics and student surveys regarding all aspects of the student experience, such as academics, value, professors, diversity, local area, campus quality, safety and student life.||Niche||30.0%|
+|Overall Niche Grade||Overall Niche Grade, which incorporates statistics and student surveys regarding all aspects of the student experience, such as academics, value, professors, diversity, local area, campus quality, safety and student life.||Multiple Sources||30.0%|

 |Chemistry Student SAT/ACT Scores||Composite SAT/ACT scores (normalized to the same scale) of students majoring in Chemistry at the school.
 Scores are self-reported by students on Niche.com.||Self-reported by Niche users||20.0%|

-|Chemistry Program Demand||A ratio of the number of Niche users interested in the Chemistry program compared to the size of the program.||Self-reported by Niche users||7.5%|
+|Chemistry Program Demand||A ratio of the number of Niche users interested in the Chemistry program compared to the size of the program.||Self-reported by Niche users||10.0%|

-|Chemistry Research Expenditures per Student||Total expenditures dedicated to chemistry research per full-time undergraduate student majoring in the field.||National Science Foundation||5.0%|
+|Chemistry Research Expenditures per Student||Total expenditures dedicated to Chemistry research per full-time undergraduate student majoring in the field.||National Science Foundation||5.0%|

 |Chemistry Test Scores Compared to School’s||Comparison of SAT/ACT scores of students majoring in Chemistry compared to all other majors at the school.
 Scores are self-reported by students on Niche.com.||Self-reported by Niche users||5.0%|

-This ranking assesses 206 4-year colleges and universities.
 To be included, the school must confer at least 20 bachelor’s degrees in the field annually or have the major represent at least 2.5% of all bachelor’s degrees conferred by the school.
-Statistics obtained from the U.S. Department of Education represent the most recent data available, usually from 2014–2016, as self-reported by the colleges.
+Statistics obtained from the U.S. Department of Education represent the most recent data available, as self-reported by the colleges.